Swimming at the 2020 Summer Olympics – Qualification

-For the swimming competitions at the 2020 Summer Olympics, the following qualification systems are in place.
-As the Olympics was postponed to 2021 due to the COVID-19 pandemic, qualification ends on 27 June 2021.
+For the swimming competitions at the 2020 Summer Olympics, the following qualification systems were in place.
+As the Olympics was postponed to 2021 due to the COVID-19 pandemic, qualification ended on 27 June 2021.

 Qualifying standards

 A National Olympic Committee (NOC) may enter a maximum of two qualified athletes in each individual event, but only if both athletes have attained the Olympic Qualifying Time (OQT).
 One athlete per event can potentially enter if they meet the Olympic Selection Time (OST) or if the quota of 878 athletes has not been targeted.
 NOCs may also permit swimmers regardless of time (one per gender) under a Universality place, since they have no swimmers reaching either of the standard entry times (OQT/OST).

 In the relay events, a maximum of 16 qualifying teams in each relay event must be permitted to accumulate a total of 112 relay teams; each NOC may enter only one team.
 The first twelve teams in each relay event at the 2019 World Championships will automatically compete for the relay events at the Olympics; while the remaining four per relay event must obtain their fastest entry times based on the FINA World Rankings during the process.

 Because of the exceptional circumstances related to COVID-19 crisis, the consequent Olympic delay, and the unprecedented two-year gap between the Worlds and the new date of the Games, FINA revised the universality rule that allowed a nation to enter the highest-ranked male and female swimmer, respectively, based upon the Points Table (2021 edition).
 Swimmers from NOCs, having achieved the OST allocated to the universality place, may be entered to a maximum of two individual events, whereas those without the OQT and OST were limited to enter in one individual event only.

 Following the end of the qualification period, FINA will assess the number of athletes having achieved the OQT, the number of relay-only swimmers, and the number of Universality places, before inviting athletes with OST to fulfill the total quota of 878.
 Additionally, OST places will be distributed by event according to the position of the FINA World Rankings during the qualifying deadline.

 The qualifying time standards must be obtained in World Championships, Continental Championships, Continental Qualification Events, National Championships and Trials, or International Competitions approved by FINA in the period between 1 March 2019 to 27 June 2021.

 The initial FINA qualifying standards, still to be ratified, are as follows: